Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/normalviewproperties/getverticalbarstate/_index.md

 ---
 title: getVerticalBarState
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/normalviewproperties/getverticalbarstate/
+url: /php-java/aspose.slides/normalviewproperties/getverticalbarstate/
 ---

-## getVerticalBarState()  function
+## getVerticalBarState()  method

  Specifies the state that the vertical splitter bar should be shown in.
  A vertical splitter bar separates the slide from the side content region.

-### Result
+### Returns
 int